rwoollett/cstoken-service/README.md

 npm run dev
 ```

-The application depends on a local Postgre database and an instance of Rabbit MQ.
+The application depends on a local Postgres database and an instance of Rabbit MQ.
 If not present the dev command will error.

 Runs the app in the development mode.\
-Open [http://localhost:3002](http://localhost:3002) to view it in the browser.
-Open [http://localhost:3002/api/graphql](http://localhost:3002/api/graphql) to view playground.
+Open [http://localhost:3002/api/graphql](http://localhost:3002/graphql) to view playground.

 ## Setup RabbitMQ for dev if not using docker-compose
 ```